gstamatakis/ChordDHT/README.md

         mvn clean compile assembly:single

 3a.
-To setup the BootStrap Node run rmiregistry command in the target/classes folder of the bootstrap built mvn project and the execute the bootstrap jar.
+To setup the BootStrap Node run rmiregistry command in the target/classes folder of the bootstrap built mvn project and then execute the bootstrap jar.

         rmiregistry &